DVaughan/DVaughan.github.io/_posts/2024-11-05-Orpius-Can-See.md

 Combined with Orpius's scheduling capabilities, it works even when you're sleeping, making for one heck of a powerful tool.

-I've also added an exciting feature revealed near the end of this post (hint: it changes how you’ll see things entirely).
+I've also added an exciting feature revealed near the end of this post (hint: it changes how you'll see things entirely).

 Btw., in-case you're reading this as a repost, my name's Daniel, and my co-founder Katka and I are creating Orpius, an Autonomous Business Operations Platform (ABOP).